WGLab/SeqMule/doc/Tutorials/Quick start.md

 ## Example output

-Click [here](http://www.openbioinformatics.org/seqmule/example/trio_report/summary.html) to see what output report looks like.
+Click [here](http://www.openbioinformatics.org/seqmule/example/trio_report/summary.html) to see what output report looks like (if you want to reproduce the result, please use `misc/hg1X_exome.legacy.bed`).

 You can find an application example in my [poster](http://www.openbioinformatics.org/seqmule/SeqMule-ASHG-2012.pdf) at 2012 ASHG meeting.